 There's not much proof that changes to your diet can help.

 But some people claim their symptoms improve by:

 Driving and other risks

-You cannot predict your next attack, so you may need to change how you do things to avoid placing yourself or others in danger.
+Because you cannot predict when your next attack might happen, you may need to change how you do things to avoid putting yourself or others in danger.

 - climbing ladders or scaffolding

 - operating heavy machinery